Zap-09/Imgcon/README.md

 Imgcon takes 3 arguments
 - -i is for input
-- -e is for the extention you want to convert to
+- -e is for the extension you want to convert to
 - -o is for the output folder (Optional)

 Note: If your file has space in the file name you need to surround it with double quotes.
 Example : <br>